-This document covers the usage and technical details of the Motion Sensor platform developed at the Alexandra Institute during 2008-2010 by Jesper Nielsen and Jacob Andersen.
+This document covers the usage and technical details of the DUL Radio platform developed at the Alexandra Institute during 2008-2012 by Jesper Nielsen and Jacob Andersen for the Center for Digital Urban Living.
 The document is comprised of two parts: a user guide part containing an introduction to the platform including basic information on how to program the microcontrollers, and an in-depth technical reference part.

 The wireless sensor board top and bottom view, and the USB stick.

-The Motion Sensor platform is made up of two device types: a wireless sensor board and a USB stick capable of forming wireless networks.
-This following sections introduce the two device types.
+The DUL Radio platform is made up of two device types: a wireless sensor board and a USB stick capable of forming wireless networks.
+The following sections introduce the two device types.

-The sensor board is basically a tiny computer with sensing capabilities, a wireless networking device, a couple of buttons, and LEDs.
-All of this has been designed with low-power technology, in order to keep the power consumption as low as possible.
+The sensor board is basically a tiny computer with sensing capabilities, a wireless networking device, a couple of buttons, and a couple of red light emitting diodes (LEDs).
+All of this has been designed to keep the power consumption as low as possible.

-The sensor board's power supply is a single coin cell, and a well-designed application may be capable of running for months or even years on a single battery.
+The sensor board's power supply is a single coin cell.
+A well-designed application may be capable of running for months or even years on the energy available from a single battery.

 A battery test can be performed by pressing both buttons and releasing the "Reset" button first.
 In case the battery level is (still) OK, both LEDs will light up for a couple of seconds.
 If the battery level is low either one or no LED will light up.
 Furthermore, the LED intensity will provide a hint about the battery level.
 A clear bright light indicates a fresh battery while a very dim light will indicate a battery approaching the end of its life.

-The guides and manuals listed below introduce the Motion Sensor platform at a level of detail appropriate for the new user.
+The guides and manuals listed below introduce the DUL Radio platform at a level of detail appropriate for the new user.

 The hairy technical details of the platform can be divided into the following main themes: